Exclusive: India's IndiGo close to mammoth 300-plane Airbus deal - sources

-NEW DELHI/PARIS (Reuters) - Indian budget airline IndiGo is close to placing a near-record order for more than 300 Airbus (AIR.PA) A320neo-family jets worth at least $33 billion at recent catalog prices to cement its position as India’s largest carrier by market share.
+NEW DELHI/PARIS (Reuters) - Indian budget airline IndiGo is close to placing a near-record order for more than 300 Airbus (AIR.PA) A320neo-family jets worth at least $33 billion at recent catalogue prices to cement its position as India’s largest carrier by market share.

-People familiar with the matter told Reuters that IndiGo, part of InterGlobe Aviation (INGL.NS), was putting the finishing touches on an order that would include Airbus’s newest jet, a long-range version of the single-aisle A320 type called the A321XLR.
+People familiar with the matter told Reuters that IndiGo, part of InterGlobe Aviation (INGL.NS), was finalizing an order that would include Airbus’s newest jet, a long-range version of the single-aisle A320neo family called the A321XLR.

-IndiGo did not immediately respond to a request for comment on Tuesday.
+IndiGo did not respond to a request for comment on Tuesday.
 On Monday, a spokeswoman said there were no plans on the order front “as of now”.
 Airbus declined to comment.

-The expected deal caps a contest between Airbus and Boeing, which seeks a new endorsement for its grounded 737 MAX after British Airways owner IAG (ICAG.L) tentatively agreed in June to drop Airbus as its medium-haul supplier and commit to 200 MAX.
+The deal follows a fierce contest between Airbus and Boeing, which is seeking a new endorsement for its grounded 737 MAX after British Airways owner IAG (ICAG.L) tentatively agreed in June to drop Airbus as its supplier and commit to 200 MAX jets.

-It comes days after IndiGo’s biggest quarterly loss hurt by engine issues on its earlier A320neo jets.
+It comes days after IndiGo’s biggest quarterly loss, with the company hurt by issues surrounding engines from a former supplier on A320neo-family jets already in the airline’s fleet.

 A new deal for 300 A320neo-family aircraft would be worth $33 billion at the most recent list prices, published in 2018, but a deal of this scale would come in well below half that after discounts, according to aircraft valuation experts.